PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

     Make sure your GitHub SSH key is valid.
 See [the GitHub documentation for more information about connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/).

     See [the firmware manifest documentation](https://cloud.mbed.com/docs/latest/updating-firmware/firmware-manifests.html) for more information about the manifest tool.

 * An SSH agent (for cloning repositories non-interactively during the build process).
 See the GitHub documentation for [information about adding an SSH key to the agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).

-* Docker CE, for the `mbl-tools` script `build-mbl`, and to be able to develop and builds applications on a PC.
+* Docker CE, for the `mbl-tools` script `build-mbl`, to develop and build applications on a PC.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-    You will need to add yourself to the docker group to run docker commands without sudo.
+    Add yourself to the Docker group to run commands without `sudo`.
 See [instructions in the Docker Linux documentation](https://docs.docker.com/install/linux/linux-postinstall/).

-<span class="tips">We recommend rebooting your PC when you've finished installing everything.</span>
+<span class="tips">**Tip:** We recommend rebooting your PC when you've finished installing everything.</span>

 ### Using virtual machines

-Building open embedded distributions requires a lot of compilation of hundreds of different packages, so you need a powerful machine to be able to build in under an hour.
+Building open embedded distributions requires the compilation of hundreds of different packages.
+You need a powerful machine to build in under an hour.

 For our own builds, we use:

-- Intel Xeon W2145 Processor 8 Core (11MB Cache, 3.70GHz)
+- Intel Xeon W2145 Processor 8 Core (11 MB Cache, 3.70 GHz)
-- 32GB RAM
+- 32 GB RAM
-- 2TB hard drive, 7200RPM,3.5",SATA
+- 2 TB hard drive, 7200RPM, 3.5", SATA
-- 2.5" 256GB SATA Solid State Drive
+- 2.5" 256 GB SATA Solid State Drive
-- 256GB SSD PCIe
+- 256 GB SSD PCIe